 On days where all you seem to be saying is ‘no’, try to pause and re-tune, acknowledge and validate your child’s feelings to stop the frustration building on both sides of the parental line.
 Your answer might not switch to ‘yes’ but it is important to show your child that you listen to them.
 If you never demonstrate this skill it will be harder for them to understand that you expect to be listened to in return.
 This tactic may result in you saying things like ‘I know you don’t want to leave the park now but we need to go home so I can make dinner’.

 Your toddler’s short attention span can be mighty frustrating but there are times when it works to your advantage.
 If you sense that you are being led down a control cul-de-sac, try introducing an element of choice, to help impart feelings of empowerment.
 This tack saves you from repeatedly asserting the same rules, be it ‘stop fighting’ or ‘share’ or ‘eat your dinner’.
 If you need peace with your peas, for example, try asking if your objectionable eater wants to eat them with a fork or a spoon.
 If a sibling has run off with the ball bowl in with a couple of books and swiftly move on to story time.
-By doing so you keep the mood buoyant and conducive to good behavior.
+By doing so you keep the mood buoyant and conducive to good behaviour.

 It is easy to get caught in the ‘no-zone’ with toddlers but think of them like sunflowers that naturally turn to the sunny side of the parenting street.
 Easier said than done on some days but try being a little less of a grumpy grey cloud and see what a difference that makes to their mischief motivation!